-The niches which adorn the top of the massive building’s entrance way, however are highly unusual and not in any way typical Gothic thoroughfare since each accommodates a statue depicting a non-English Christian martyr from the 20th century.
+The center niches which adorn the top of the massive building’s entrance way however are highly unusual and not in any way typical Gothic thoroughfare, since each accommodates a statue depicting a non-English Christian martyr from the 20th century.

 In the center of this row of statuary honoring those that sacrificed their lives for their Christian ideals during the previous century stands an effigy of Reverend Martin Luther King, Jr.

 What makes Dr. King’s statue stand out among the rest is not only does his likeness bear the eyes of a martyr fully aware of an early death that is as fated as it is untimely, the Georgian preacher’s image captured in French Richemont limestone is oddly enough overtly hunched over.